getsentry/sentry-docs/src/collections/_documentation/platforms/javascript/sourcemaps/troubleshooting.md

 Source maps can sometimes be tricky to get going.
 If you’re having trouble, try the following tips.

-### Verify release is configured in your SDK
+### Verify a release is configured in your SDK

-In order for uploaded source maps to be located and applied, the release needs to be created by the CLI or API (and the correct files uploaded with it), and the name of that newly-created release needs to be included in your SDK configuration.
+In order for uploaded source maps to be located and applied, the release needs to be created by the CLI or API (and the correct artifacts uploaded with it), and the name of that newly-created release needs to be specified in your SDK configuration.

 To verify this, open up the issue from the Sentry UI and check if the release is configured.
 If it says "_not configured_" or "_N/A_" next to **Release** on the right hand side of the screen (or if you do not see a `release` tag in the list of tags), you'll need to go back and [tag your errors]({%- link _documentation/workflow/releases.md -%}#tag-errors).
 If this is properly set up you'll see "Release: my_example_release".